vk927/MapReduce/README.md

 - 3 blocks of file running on diff nodes on cluster
 - each node will run record reader which writes block of file to  corresponding mapper

-files is written in form of K,V where K might be offset of byte in memory
+->files is written in form of K,V
+->where K might be offset of byte in memory

 mapper conatins bussines logic lets call mapper output as records mappers write data out to partioner - partioner decide to send data to which reducer

 shuffle and sort phase transforms records to respective reducers

-reducer applies osme logic
+reducer applies some logic
   reducers o/p to file
   so if 3 reducers then o/p contains 3 files